 Change the Channel

-As soon as you realize you are becoming anxious or distressed by a negative story you are telling yourself, STOP
+As soon as you realize you are becoming anxious or distressed by a negative story you are telling yourself,

-Access the space so you can choose something else to think about, to choose a different story.

-Pick something neutral or a pleasant memory.
+Use the space to choose something else to think about, choose a different story.
+Choose a neutral topic, or a pleasant memory.

-Don’t try to change to positive thinking because in the moment you are changing from the negativity of distress to neutral you are very unlikely to believe anything positive can happen.
+Don’t try to change to positive thinking because in the moment you are changing from the negativity of distress to neutral your brain will reject the possibility that something positive can happen.

-Remember this.
-Every time you successfully Change the Channel you are establishing an incredibly important, and powerful, new habit.
+Every time you Change the Channel you are establishing an incredibly important, and powerful, new habit.